 Hormones

 Dihydrotestosterone (DHT) is a hormone produced from testosterone.
-In people who are sensitive to this hormone, DHT can shrink hair follicles, leading to hair loss.
+In people sensitive to this hormone, DHT can shrink hair follicles, leading to hair loss.
 Changes in hormone levels in the body can also affect hair growth.

 Age